The Eight Teams You Need to Include for a Successful FASB ASC 842 Project

 Now you need to start thinking about a game plan for complying with the new standards.
 First, you will need to identify who should be on your lease accounting project team.
 You will also need to decide who should lead the project and who should be the executive sponsor.

 At most large organizations, real estate is managed by a centralized group at headquarters along with office managers at various facilities.
 Equipment leases are trickier as these assets are owned by many different stakeholders across the business.
 Rarely is there a centralized “equipment leasing” team.
-At best, there are a few lease administrators assigned to track miscellaneous leases for forklifts, furniture, laptops, data center and office equipment.
-So your best strategy is to get cross-functional representation from groups that are impacted by equipment leasing.
+At best, there are a few lease administrators assigned to track miscellaneous leases for forklifts, furniture, laptops, data center, and office equipment.
+Your best strategy is to get cross-functional representation from groups that are impacted by equipment leasing.

 Your Lease Accounting Project Team